sennetconsortium/documentation/docs/libraries/clt/index.md

 ```

 ### Creating from Data Sharing Portal
-Manifest files can be created from the [Data Sharing Portal](https://data.sennetconsortium.org/search/files).
+Manifest files can be created from the [Search Files Page](https://data.sennetconsortium.org/search/files) of the Data Sharing Portal.
 Select the checkboxes next to the files of interest and click the "..." button at the top left of the table.<br>
 ![Creating manifest](../../imgs/manifest-create.png){: .clt-img }

 ## Usage